Kirsten Sundberg Lunstrum

 Kirsten Sundberg Lunstrum (born March 17, 1979, in Chicago) is an American writer and academic.
 She is presently a faculty member in Antioch University's Creative Writing Program.

-Her 2018 short story collection, What We Do With the Wreckage, won the 2017 Flannery O'Connor Award for Short FictionShe has also won the a PEN/O. Henry Prize.
+Her 2018 short story collection, What We Do With the Wreckage, won the 2017 Flannery O'Connor Award for Short Fiction.
+She has also won the a PEN/O. Henry Prize.

 Early life and education

 Sundberg-Lunstrum was born in Chicago on March 17, 1979.
 Though she moved a lot as a child, she considered Washington her home.

 In 1999, Sundberg Lunstrum received a Bachelor of Arts in English from Pacific Lutheran University.
 In 2003, she earned a Master of Arts in creative writing and fiction from the University of California, Davis.

 Awards and honors

 Sundberg-Lunstrum received a fellowship from the MacDowell Colony in 2009, as well as a fellowship from The Jack Straw Cultural Center in 2016.

 Her short stories "Where Have the Vanished Girls Gone?", initially published in North American Review, and "Endlings", which appeared in Ploughshares, were included in The Best American Short Stories 2019s list of "100 Distinguished Stories of 2018."

 In 2017, What We Do With the Wreckage won the Flannery O'Connor Award for Short Fiction.
 She has also won the PEN/O. Henry Prize.